Things to do in The Rocks

 When it comes to choosing the best area to stay in Sydney, The Rocks is actually quite a good option.
 It has a wide variety of accommodation from a hostel with a view to one of the city’s best luxury hotels.

-Staying in The Rocks puts you amongst a fascinating neighbourhood full of history, but you’re still within walking distance to the city centre.
-You’re right next landmarks like the Opera House and the Harbour Bridge, and there’s easy public transport to other suburbs.
+Staying in The Rocks puts you in a fascinating neighbourhood full of history, but you’re still within walking distance of the city centre.
+You’re right next to landmarks like the Opera House and the Harbour Bridge, and there’s easy public transport to other suburbs.

 THE BEST ACCOMMODATION IN THE ROCKS